-Step One: Evening Journal
+Step 1: Evening Journal

-Step Two: Identify Lowest Hanging Fruit
+Step 2: Identify the Lowest Hanging Fruit

 The next step is to analyze the results of your sleep log.
 Do you spend more time watching Netflix than you’d have guessed?
 Is dinner an ordeal that takes 90 minutes when all is said and done?
 Identify which factors contribute to getting in bed later and write a solution for each.
 For example:

-- “Dinner takes more than an hour every night — each Sunday, I’ll prepare and freeze two dinners for myself and my family in order to cut down on labor time.”
+- Dinner takes more than an hour every night.
+Each Sunday, I’ll prepare and freeze two dinners for myself and my family in order to cut down on labor time.

-- “My job is stressful, and I usually have 2-3 glasses of wine per night to unwind.
-I’ll download a meditation app, and for 3 nights per week I’ll meditate for 10 minutes instead of going for the Pinot.”
+- My job is stressful, and I usually have 2-3 glasses of wine per night to unwind.
+I’ll download a meditation app, and for 3 nights per week, I’ll meditate for 10 minutes instead of going for the Pinot.

 We recommend choosing no more than two of the items are on your list to implement.
 If you can successfully change those actions, then great!
 Add another two on.
-However, to start, only choose two — two that you are 100% confident you can accomplish.
-Keep the journal you started in Step One, noticing how the 1-2 changes your making affects your mood, energy and appetite levels.
+However, to start, only choose two that you are 100% confident you can accomplish.
+Keep the journal you started, noticing how the 1-2 changes your making affects your mood, energy, and appetite levels.

 These three manageable steps to prioritize sleep help you make reasonable, long-lasting change.
-For most of us, the stress of our jobs, families, and lives can contribute to short and shallow sleep — but by being mindful about your evening activities, you can gradually make a big impact on your sleep health.
+For most of us, the stress of our jobs, families, and lives can contribute to short and shallow sleep — but by being mindful of your evening activities, you can gradually make a big impact on your sleep health.